ser-dialest/final-project/client/README.md

+# Components that are not mine
+DeleteBtn
+Form
+Grid
+Jumbotron
+List
+Nav

+# Pages that are not mine
+Books
+Detail
+NoMatch

+# Utils that are not mine
+API.js

+# Controllers that are not mine
+booksController.js

+# Models that are not mine
+book.js
+index.js (must be modified)

+# Public
+change favicon to something else

+# Routes that are not mine
+  ### api
+    books
+    index
+  index (but probably leave this alone)

+# SeedDB
+Gotta change this to add NPCs

+ # previous readme
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>